 Freedom of choice

 Adopting to only spend on your needs will free up so much money to give you endless options.
-Therefore, you can afford to change jobs, go round the world, survive a health scare or do any of the things only does that are not dependent on money can.
+Therefore, you can afford to change jobs, go around the world, survive a health scare or do any of the things that are dependent on money.
 At a point, you’ll have enough money to pursue whatever it is you want to do.
 A life not structured around the need to earn a paycheck is simply awesome.

 So how can you go about achieving this awesome lifestyle?